 The enrollment stage involves determining which registrants qualify for programs and what benefits and services they will receive.
 It is derived from the assessment of needs and conditions.
 The primary output is the updated beneficiary roster, which feeds into the provision phase for actual delivery of benefits.

 Eligibility determination in practice is based on two types of data: i.
-Detailed socio-economic data on benefit claimants (collected as part of needs and conditions assessment from prospective beneficiaries, verified or supplemented by information from other data); ii.
+Detailed demographic or socio-economic data on benefit claimants (collected as part of needs and conditions assessment from prospective beneficiaries, verified or supplemented by information from other data); ii.
 Other types of information that influence enrollment decisions (e.g., budget allocation and available slots; community-based prioritization and validation; geographic prioritization; supply-side assessments of service availability or for CCTs; other criteria).
-The basic verification practices include home visits, community involvement and cross-checks with other available data in administrative databases.
+The basic verification practices include requesting certificates (e.g. regarding pregnancy status), home visits, community involvement and cross-checks with other available data in administrative databases.

 As Lindert et al state (2020), the careful and active management of high-quality beneficiary registers is needed if targeting errors are to be reduced.
 It is important to maintain a register from the very first moment of SA-CT administration, and to update it regularly.
 If these administrative systems are not in place, the necessary recertification of eligible households cannot be done in time, which reduces the efficiency, effectiveness and credibility of the program.
 Targeting errors can be reduced by good validation, grievance-redress mechanisms and transparency.